10 Worst Tire Brands to Avoid at all Cost in 2023

 If you notice any irregular tread wear on one side of the tire, this could indicate your wheels are misaligned.

-You need a proper wheel alignment and probably replace the tire if they are worn out.
+You need a proper wheel alignment and probably replace the tires if they are worn out.

-Also, talk to the tire experts if you think that your tires are wearing unevenly.
+Also, talk to the tire experts if your tires are wearing unevenly.

 4. Check the sidewall damages